Westview-USC-Biomechanics-Collaboration/Prepare2Play-Learning-Experience/vector_overlay/README.md

 - In `vector_overlay/vector-overlay-skeleton.py`, update the path on line 426 with the name of your student (the same as the folder)
 - Now, in your terminal, make sure you are in the project, and run `python3 vector_overlay/vector-overlay-skeleton.py`
 - Select the order of the corners following this [diagram](https://github.com/Westview-USC-Biomechanics-Collaboration/Prepare2Play-Learning-Experience/blob/vector-overlay/vector_overlay/vector-overlay-skeleton.py) (each orientation has the numbers on the corners in the order to select them)
-- Navigate to `outputs/` and find the file with the appropriate naming convention for your movement
+- Navigate to `outputs/` and find the file with the appropriate naming convention for your movement. (*optional: set the path to your custom folder)
 - If you find any issues, please contact the software team!
 We are happy to help

 # Contributors